-When only a small number of small businesses have adopted a technology, there are a small number of diffusers who can generate information on the technology and from whom the technological idea can spread.
+When only a small number of TBFs have adopted a technology, there are a small number of diffusers who can generate information on the technology and from whom the technological idea can spread.
 Diffusion rates at this point are low.
-When the number using the technology increases the "information base" broadens and because there is still a considerable number of small firms who have not adopted the new technology the rate of diffusion increases.
-When there is a large proportion of small companies using the technology the number of potential small businesses still remaining becomes small.
-The remaining small firms will be resistant to change and there will be a slow down in the cumulative number of small companies using the new technology.
+When the number of TBFs using the technology increases the "information base" broadens and because there is still a considerable number of TBFs who have not adopted the new technology the rate of diffusion increases.
+When there is a large proportion of TBFs using the technology the number of potential TBFs still remaining becomes small.
+The remaining TBFs will be resistant to change and there will be a slow down in the cumulative number of TBFs using the new technology.
 This will yield an 'S'-shaped curve.
 The first formal study of diffusion was the spread of hybrid corn (Grilliches, 1960).
 The adoption rate in different states in the USA was studied and it was found that there were significant differences between states in the rate of hybrid corn adoption.
 Logistic growth curves were fitted by Grilliches to his data and the parameters found from the curves for the different states showed wide variations.